paulbackhouse/MavenHibernateMultiModule/README.md

 ## What TA use as wel
 - LomBok https://projectlombok.org/features/all - java util library - added in this project at parent pom.xml
-- QueryDSL http://querydsl.com/ - Unified queries for Java
+- QueryDSL http://querydsl.com/ - Unified queries for Java - added in this project at domain and repository pom.xml
 - LiquiBase https://liquibase.org/ - DB migration, manage schema changes

 ## Pre-requisities